Danielita Favour Nambatya: Makerere University Business School (MUBS)

-Nambatya left Muteesa in 2019 to join MUBS for a Bachelors of Science in Marketing.
+Nambatya left Muteesa in 2019 to join MUBS for a Bachelors of Science in marketing.

 She Corporate FC

-Nambatya joined She Corporate in 2020 and was part of the squad that won FUFA Women Super League trophy in 2021-22 season.
+Nambatya joined She Corporate in 2020 and was part of the squad that won FUFA Women Super League trophy in 2021–22 season.
 Favour was runner up goal scorer of the league with 10 goals as Fazila Ikwaput and Hasifah Nassuuna shared the boot.
 In 2022/23 season with She Corporate, Nambatya scored six goals in the CAF Women Champions League (CECAFA Zone Qualifiers).

 Apear Women FC

-On 25th January, 2023, Nambatya signed a short-term contract with Apear Women Fc of Rwanda playing in Rwanda Women's Football League and was given shirt 14 the exact number she was putting on at She Corporate.
+On 25 January 2023, Nambatya signed a short-term contract with Apear Women Fc of Rwanda playing in Rwanda Women's Football League and was given shirt 14 the exact number she was putting on at She Corporate.
 Favour scored two goals on debut as Apear won 3-2 Rayon Sport Football Club in the outing.

-Style of play

-Nambatya is blessed with a sublime first touch on the ball, and is also a team player and shoots from all ranges.
-During inter-play, Nambatya also maintains the shape typically of a goal poacher to finish at close range with tap-ins and powerful headers.
-While mastered the art of close ball control, heading, dribbling, passing and shooting to perfection.

 International career

 In 2012, received first team call up to represent Uganda Women's National Team.
 And has received over five national teams call ups.
-Nambatya was among the CAF U-20 women qualifiers pool players summoned by Uganda in 2017 that won 22-0 against South Sudan despite missing out the next stage due to finance.
+Nambatya was among the CAF U-20 women qualifiers pool players summoned by Uganda in 2017 that won 22–0 against South Sudan despite missing out the next stage due to finance.